CMMC Compliance Checklist – Update Sept. 2024

 The assessment may take a full day or more to complete.
 The assessor will evaluate your practices against each applicable CMMC guideline.
 Your organization will receive a pass or fail grade for each area.

 After completing the assessment, the assessor will prepare a recommendation report.
-The assessor will then discuss these findings with you and your organization before sending them to the CMMC-AB for approval.
+The assessor will discuss these findings with you and your organization.
+After that, they will send them to the CMMC-AB for approval.

 The CMMC-AB will conduct a final quality assurance review before you receive your certification.
 The certification lasts for three years.